 How to Read a Heat Sheet

-To read a heat sheet, I’ve provided the following example to break down and read.
-I’ll also use the 100 Freestyle as an example throughout the rest of this post 🙂
+To read a heat sheet, we’ve provided the following example to break down and read.
+We’ll also use the 100 Freestyle as an example throughout the rest of this post 🙂

 Phew, seems like a lot, right?
 At first, it might look overwhelming and like a new language.
-But I promise that it’s not that hard.
+But we promise that it’s not that hard.

 We’ll start from the top and work our way down.
 It’ll have you reading a heat sheet in no time! 🙂